 Some of these answers will change occasionally as we grow, learn and evolve, so check back from time to time and let us know if there’s anything we can improve on!

 How do I access the pattern?

-Our patterns are downloadable and are accessible via the ‘Pay What You Want’ options, with one of the options being free!
-We’d love to keep these patterns accessible to all and you are more than welcome to download them for free.
+Our patterns are downloadable and are accessible via the ‘Pay What You Want’ options.
+All our patterns were previously offered for free, however from 2023 we had to start selling our new patterns for a low fee (where you get to choose how much!).
+We’d love to keep our range of free patterns accessible to all and you are more than welcome to download them for free.
 However, we are a small business (it’s our superpower!) so if you’d like to support our patterns initiative, we’re inviting you to pay what you like.
 After you have chosen your amount, you will be sent an email that includes your downloads.

 Can I use a pattern to create garments for sale, resell the pattern or use it as a basis for my own patterns?